Khaled-print/MonteCarloOptions/README.md

 ## Conclusion

 This Monte Carlo Option Pricing Model is a tool for evaluating European options in scenarios where traditional models like Black-Scholes might fall short.
-Its flexibility and the ability to track ITM and OTM outcomes provide a comprehensive view of potential market conditions.
-This is my first project ever, I by no means have any clue what I'm really doing, I just have an intrest for quantitative finance, particularly algo trading.
+Its flexibility, the ability to track ITM and OTM outcomes, and the inclusion of option Greeks provide a comprehensive view of potential market conditions.
+This is my first project ever, and I have a strong interest in quantitative finance, particularly algorithmic trading.

 ### Inspiration

 The calculation methodology was inspired by QuantPy’s YouTube video on **Monte Carlo Simulation for Option Pricing with Python**.
 I thought it would be cool to create an interactive version that lets you play with variables interactively and also included a put option version to give a more complete tool for option pricing.

-I have tweaked the intial calculation methodology to enable calculations for both a 'call' and 'put', the code unlike the orginal will prompt the user for input variables, run said variables through GBM & Payoff calculations, and produce values and plotted Monte Carlo distribution (however it is easier and more informative to just use the streamlit).
+I have tweaked the initial calculation methodology to enable calculations for both 'call' and 'put' options.
+The code, unlike the original, will prompt the user for input variables, run said variables through GBM & Payoff calculations, and produce values and a plotted Monte Carlo distribution.
+Additionally, the inclusion of option Greeks makes the tool more robust and informative for practical use, particularly in risk management and trading strategies.